Skip to main content

 When do you enroll in original Medicare?

 Do you have to sign up for Medicare?
 Older adults who receive Social Security or Railroad Retirement Benefits will be enrolled automatically into Medicare at age 65.
 Others have to apply for Medicare through the Social Security Administration during the annual Open Enrollment Period (Oct.
 15 – Dec.
 7).
-Younger adults with disabilities generally will be enrolled automatically following 24 months of Social Security disability benefits (SSDI), however, individuals with certain disabling conditions may be able to get Medicare sooner.
+Younger adults with disabilities generally will be enrolled automatically following 24 months of Social Security disability benefits (SSDI).
+However, people with certain disabilities may be able to get Medicare sooner.

-In addition to Open Enrollment, several other enrollment opportunities exist for seniors wanting Medicare coverage.
-Each person gets an Initial Enrollment Period into Medicare around their 65th birthday.
+In addition to Open Enrollment, there are several other enrollment opportunities for people to enroll in Medicare.
+Everyone gets an Initial Enrollment Period for Medicare around their 65th birthday.
 There are also Special Enrollment Periods, such as for those who continue to work past age 65 and keep their employer insurance, and an annual General Enrollment Period.

-The date that Medicare benefits begin depends on when the individual enrolls, as this enrollment calendar illustrates.
+The date that Medicare benefits begin depends on when a person enrolls, as this enrollment calendar illustrates.
 Older adults turning 65 may be able to delay enrollment into Medicare under some circumstances, such as having existing coverage through an employer.

 How do you enroll in original Medicare?

 Contact the Social Security Administration online or at 1-800-772-1213 (TTY 1-800-325-0778) to enroll in Medicare during Open Enrollment or another applicable enrollment period.
-If you’re wondering, “How do I get a replacement Medicare card?”, Social Security can also help you get a new card if yours cannot be located.
+If you’re wondering, “How do I get a replacement Medicare card?”, Social Security can also help you get a new card if you cannot locate yours.

 You have choices for how you get Medicare coverage.
 If you choose to have original Medicare (Part A and Part B) coverage, you can buy a Medicare Supplement Insurance (Medigap) policy from a private insurance company.